wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 saving WS storage.
 This requires efficient lookups using store addresses.

 The granularity of RS/WS maintenance may affect conflict rates.
-For example, RSs are implicitly maintained on cache line granularity in the previous paragraph.
+For example, RSs are implicitly maintained on cache line granularity in the minimal design.
 Conflict rates can increase due to false sharing.
 The justification, however, is that read locality and design simplicity may offset the negative effect.
 On the other hand, if WSs use cache line addresses, then the entire cache line must be logged as speculative data.
 Essentially, the transactional store instruction is expanded into a few load instructions to bring in the cache line, and then a few store instructions to overwrite the cache line, preserving all other contents while updating the intended word.
 Not only Write-after-Write (WAW) conflict rate increases in this case, but also Read-after-Write (RAW) and Write-after-Read (WAR).
+This can be illustrated by two examples.
+In the following schedule, "X + y" stands for "The word at byte offset y of cache line X".

+**Example 1**
+{% highlight C %}
+   Txn 1        Txn 2        Txn 3        Txn 4
+Store A + 0  Load A + 0   Load A + 4   Load A + 8
+  Commit
+{% endhighlight %}

+If the WS of transaction 1 is maintained on word granularity (assuming 4 byte words), only transaction 2 will abort, and transaction 3, 4 could commit.
+If transaction 1 maintains WS in cache line granularity, then when it commits, transaction 2, 3 and 4 must all abort.
+This is because the write back of cache line A is treated as write back of A + 0, A + 4 and A + 8, causing false WAR conflicts on transaction 3 and 4.

 In the following discussion, we assume that load/store addresses are word-aligned, because otherwise, a load may access half-speculative and half-non-speculative data, complicating the explanation.